 - Add tomato puree and cook until the liquid is reduced.
 Then, add all the dry spices except for garam masala.
 Add the fried root vegetables and cook for 5 minutes.

 - Lastly, add lemon juice and garam masala.
 Sautee for another 2 minutes.
 Garnish this with coriander leaves and serve with flatbread or daal.

-Root Vegetable Stuffed With Glutinous Rice
+Lotus Root Stuffed With Glutinous Rice